Did a Police Officer Use More Force Than the Situation Required?

 Body Camera Footage

-Body-worn cameras are now standard issue across the NYPD.
-This footage can be decisive — studies show that CCRB cases relying on video evidence are substantiated at dramatically higher rates than those without it.
+Body-worn cameras are now standard issue across most police agencies.
+This footage can be decisive — studies show that cases relying on video evidence are substantiated at dramatically higher rates than those without it.
 If you were involved in an incident with police, request preservation of body camera footage immediately.
 This material can be lost or overwritten if not specifically preserved.

-The 2020 repeal of Civil Rights Law § 50-a removed the decades-long shield on police disciplinary records in New York.
-CCRB complaints, hearing transcripts, and disciplinary history are now accessible under FOIL.
-Prior complaints against the same officer are directly relevant to your case — they can demonstrate a pattern of misconduct and support claims against the City under a Monell theory.
-You can file a complaint directly with the NYC Civilian Complaint Review Board, which investigates force, abuse of authority, discourtesy, and offensive language by NYPD officers.
+Where officer disciplinary records are accessible — as they are in New York following the 2020 repeal of Civil Rights Law § 50-a — prior complaints against the same officer are directly relevant to your case.
+They can demonstrate a pattern of misconduct and support Monell claims against the department.
+In New York City specifically, you can file a complaint with the NYC Civilian Complaint Review Board, which investigates force, abuse of authority, discourtesy, and offensive language by NYPD officers.
+Other jurisdictions have their own civilian oversight mechanisms — an attorney can advise on what’s available where your incident occurred.

 Medical Records and Photographs